 - You can use a set of needle nose pliers to tighten the paddle wire as the branches dry out and shrink.
 Just turn the wreath over and gently twist the wire to tighten the hold on the branches.

 - It’s not necessary to add anything other than magnolia leaves to the wreath, although a few branches of incense cedar, juniper berry branches, or seeded eucalyptus can add a little extra interest.
-I decided that my plain magnolia wreath needed a little jazzing up.
+I decided that my plain magnolia leaf wreath needed a little jazzing up.

 I love the way this incense cedar looks with the magnolia, plus it has a lovely fragrance, so I added some to my wreath in between the magnolia leaves.